srid/emanote/docs/guide/markdown/embed.md

 - `.php`
 - `.c`

 To include a new one please see [here](https://github.com/srid/emanote/pull/444).

+> [!warning] Firefox users
-Please note that the wrong syntax highlighting might be applied if you are on Firefox due to what appears to be a browser bug.
+> Please note that the wrong syntax highlighting might be applied if you are on Firefox due to what appears to be a browser bug.